tianocore-docs/ATBB-Mitigate_Buffer_Overflow_in_UEFI/additional_overflow_detection/future_work.md

 ### Summary {#summary}

-This section discussed some other mechanism which can be used to detect stack overflow or heap overflow in EDKII.
+This section discussed some other mechanism which can be used to detect stack overflow or heap overflow in EDK II.